thephpleague/commonmark/docs/2.0/customization/event-dispatcher.md

 ## Dispatching Events

-Events can be dispatched via the `$environment->dispatch()` method which takes a single argument - an instance of `AbstractEvent` to dispatch:
+Events can be dispatched via the `$environment->dispatch()` method which takes a single argument - the event object to dispatch:

 ```php
 $environment->dispatch(new MyCustomEvent());